SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Tuples
 ______

-You can test multiple values can be tested in the same ``switch`` statement using tuples.
+You can use tuples to test multiple values in the same ``switch`` statement.
 Each element of the tuple can be tested against a different value or range of values.
 Alternatively, use the underscore (``_``) identifier to match any possible value.

-The example below takes an (x, y) point, expressed as a simple tuple of type ``(Int, Int)``, and categorizes it on the graph that follows:
+The example below takes an (x, y) point, expressed as a simple tuple of type ``(Int, Int)``, and categorizes it on the graph that follows the example:

 .. testcode:: tuples